 References

-I will offer a short ceremony: we will light candles, sing a song or two, and do a nature-based meditation.
+I will offer a short ceremony: we will light candles, sing sacred songs, and do a nature-based meditation.
+In-person gatherings will include a short nature wander.

-I will share a prompt for a visual journal practice to listen to your inner journey
+I will share a prompt for a visual journal practice (sketching and writing) to listen to your inner journey.

 There will be an optional sharing.

-It's free/by donation!
-Contact me with questions at: connect@monikadenise.com.
+The suggested donation is $15-40.
 Click below to signup and receive the link and donation info.
+Contact Monika Denise with questions at: connect@monikadenise.com.

-In this virtual workshop series, Soul Medicine through the Seasons, I will share how to develop your own visual journal practice, which is a sort of mashup between a mindful and expressive art process with creative journaling.
+In this workshop series, Soul Medicine through the Seasons, I will share practices to reflect on how your inner rhythm is moving in relationship to the season of the year through Visual Journaling, an interweaving of a mindful and expressive art process with creative writing.

 We will enter into our time together as a space of ceremony.
 I will guide us in song/chant as we gather.
 We will have a brief introduction to the season, followed by a guided meditation that will invite you to connect with the more-than-human ones as a part of your process.
 Following the time for you to work in your visual journal, there will be a time of optional sharing.